 Mixed estates may need more than one specialist

 A single household can contain fine art, antiques, jewelry, rare books, manuscripts, archives, decorative arts, silver, furniture, rugs, and general contents.
-The safer question is not whether one person can appraise everything, but which categories need specialist competence.
+The safer question is which categories need specialist competence.

 Use a general personal property appraiser for broad estate triage only when the property categories fit their competence.